JakeCyberLabs/Wazuh-SIEM-lab/README.md

 - Linode cloud computing provider
 - Wazuh (Endpoint detection & response tool/SIEM)
-- Ubuntu Linux VM -*Wazuh host*
+- Ubuntu Linux VM -*Wazuh server*
-- Windows 10 VM (VirtualBox) -*Wazuh agent*
+- Windows 10 Pro VM (VirtualBox) -*Wazuh agent*
 - Kali Linux VM (VirtualBox) -*Wazuh agent*
+- My windows 11 home machine (to interact with everything)

 ## Steps

 - I will start this lab by heading over to Linode and creating the virtual machine that i will be hosting Wazuh on.
-I will select *Create* > * *Linode High performance SSD Linux servers*
+I will select *Create* > *Linode High performance SSD Linux servers*

    ![image](https://github.com/user-attachments/assets/b39e331a-30c2-4c7a-ad5c-bbf3c93e80a8)

-- Linode makes it super simple to deploy VM's and also has a feature that lets you pre-install services inside of your VM in the creation process.
+- Linode makes it super simple to deploy VM's.
+They also have a feature that lets you pre-install services inside of your VM in the creation process.
 To setup Wazuh in my VM, i will select *Market place* and search for Wazuh.
-I will select Wazuh and then scroll down for the configuration.
+I will select Wazuh and then scroll down for the configuration of the whole instance.

    ![image](https://github.com/user-attachments/assets/6ff980cf-d930-4427-9d7d-c149506f69fc)

-- I will type in my email for the SSL certificate, a username for a limited sudo user account, a password, image(Ubuntu), the region i want to store this in, and finally, the Linode plan(CPU/memory).
+- I will type in my email for the SSL certificate, a username for the limited sudo user account, a password, image(Ubuntu), the region i want to store this in, and finally, the Linode plan(CPU/memory).
 I am going to go with the 4GB to make things work smoothly.

    ![image](https://github.com/user-attachments/assets/c0530cf0-6c3b-4901-915b-fedce1a45f60)

-- I will select create, and now its going to bake me a VM inside of the cloud.
+- I will select *create* and now it's going to bake me a VM inside of the cloud.

    ![image](https://github.com/user-attachments/assets/d20f156f-3f03-4271-8622-868ca9d060b7)